Saikrishna010/textToMorseCode/README.md

 # textToMorseCode

-## this code converts text to morse code
+### Simple Python Program that coverts any given text into a morse code